dreimer1986/yourname_card_mod/README.md

 ### <a name="hacs_installation"></a>HACS installation
 1. Open the Community Store (HACS)
 2. Search for `Your Name.
-Card-Mod & Animated Background Edition`
+UIX & Animated Background Edition`
 3. Install it
 4. Restart Home Assistant
 5. Possible [Bug](#bug)

 ### <a name="manual_installation"></a>Manual installation
-1. Create a folder `yourname_cardmod`  in your Home Assistant themes folder.
+1. Create a folder `yourname_uix`  in your Home Assistant themes folder.
-2. Copy the file `yourname_cardmod.yaml` into the identical named themes folder.
+2. Copy the file `yourname_uix.yaml` into the identical named themes folder.
 3. Restart Home Assistant

 ### <a name="activate_transparent_sidebar"></a>Activate transparent Sidebar and animated Background support